0xffsec/webdojo/README.md

 ```

 If your pentesting machine lives in a different VM,
-add it a new adaptor attached to the newly created network.
+add a new adaptor to it and attach it to the newly created network.

+**The IP has to be manually set inside the VM.**

 ![VirtualBox Network Dialog](./assets/vb_network.png)

-    The IP has to be manually set inside the VM.

 ## Other Considerations